 6. You’re disinterested in worldly achievements or status

 8. You have a mystical approach to life

 What makes one person wise beyond their years, and another, young at heart?

 What makes one person awaken to the desire for spiritual fulfillment and self-love, and another person to the desire to content themselves with material gain and social status?
 The answer is the age (or level of development) of their Soul.

 If you’re an Old Soul, you will likely feel alienated in society, but you’ll also be able to live a truly unique and meaningful life.
 There are blessings and curses that accompany this way of being, but most of all, I hope you know that you’re not alone and there are others like you.

 Are you an old soul?
 I’d love to hear your stories below.

-We have an active and vibrant group of Old Souls on Facebook?
-Come and join us!
 We also have an Old Soul Test which you might wish to take.